-Pros of rent control for tenants
+Pros of Rent Control for Tenants

 Obviously, the biggest impact for renters will be that housing comes much more affordable and allows them to stay longer.
-This is a huge benefit in large metro areas like New York City or San Francisco, because in those locations rent will typically increase faster than tenants’ salaries do.
+This is a huge benefit in large metro areas like New York City or San Francisco because in those locations rent will typically increase faster than tenants’ salaries do.

-Helps to avoid displacement
+Helps to Avoid Displacement:

 Quite a number of people who live in rent-controlled units are elderly individuals, and these people would find it difficult to locate affordable housing anywhere in the same area.
-The same thing applies to people who spent their whole lives in a city which has quickly become too expensive, and that would have the effect of forcing them out of their homes.
+The same thing applies to people who spent their whole lives in a city that has quickly become too expensive, and that would have the effect of forcing them out of their homes.

-Cons of rent control for tenants
+Cons of Rent Control for Tenants

 Rent-controlled units tend to be highly desirable, because of their minimal rent increases and lower rents.
 That makes it fairly difficult to actually obtain a property that is governed by rent control.
 Tenants frequently apply to a dozen or more units before actually being accepted at a rent-controlled unit.
 Many tenants favor rent control for this reason, but there are some drawbacks as well.
 Whenever strict rent control is in force, it can have a negative effect on both landlords and tenants.
 Since it increases competition for these units, it’s harder for a tenant to get one.
 It also inhibits developers from constructing new residential housing, and it puts a cap on profits for landlords.